 There’s a brew-ha-ha over craft beers these days.
-And no wonder — with an average of 1.5 breweries opening daily, according to the Brewers Association in Boulder, Colorado, it’s not a stretch to say new ones are popping up faster than anyone can tape a fresh keg.
+And no wonder — with an average of 1.5 breweries opening daily, according to the Brewers Association in Boulder, Colorado, it’s not a stretch to say new ones are popping up faster than anyone can tap a fresh keg.

 In addition to all the usual places breweries can be found—college towns, urban hubs and sophisticated cities—they’re opening like nobody’s business in rural areas and suburbs across the country.
 “It’s definitely a national movement,” says Bart Watson, stats geek, beer lover and the association’s chief economist.
 “I’d say about 75 percent of legal drinking-age adults live within 10 miles of a brewery.”
 These include microbreweries, brew pubs and regional craft breweries, many of which have been aesthetically improved with a new decorative concrete floor or bartop.